ravidhwn01/javascript-questions/javascript.md

 </script>

 ```
+10. Question : What is DOM?
+>>With the HTML DOM, JavaScript can access and change all the elements of an HTML document.When a web page is loaded, the browser creates a Document Object Model of the page.The HTML DOM is a standard for how to get, change, add, or delete HTML elements.
+>>
 11. Question : Why do we need DOM?
 >>With the object model, JavaScript gets all the power it needs to create dynamic HTML: